-An electrical conductor, usually a wire or a rod, used to make contact with a non-metallic part of a circuit.
-An electrode is the means by which an electric current enters or leaves a medium.
+An electrode is an electrical conductor, usually a wire or a rod, used to make contact with a non-metallic part of a circuit.
+It is the means by which an electric current enters or leaves a medium.
 Electrodes in electrochemical cells are referred to as anodes or cathodes – terms first used by Michael Faraday.

 Related categories ELECTRICITY AND MAGNETISM